 Special Collections retains original audio recordings of oral histories and other interviews as well as some film recordings.
 They include an extensive collection of interviews conducted by Stephen McKiernan of prominent figures of the 1960s that forms part of the Center for the Study of the 1960s and are available digitally.
 Another significant collection is that of the Broome County Oral History Project of interviews conducted between November 1977 and September 1978 with local residents under the supervision of the Action for Older Persons Program, which have also been digitized.

 Original artwork including fine art and technical drawings are abundant throughout Special Collections.
 Of note are costume and set design illustrations in the Max Reinhardt Archives, Peter Wexler papers, and general theater collections.
-Drawings of archaeological artifacts, site maps, and plans are present in the papers of professors William Isbell and Albert Dekin and in the Grace Burkholder Collection.
+Drawings of archaeological artifacts, site maps, and plans are present in the papers of professors William Isbell and Albert Dekin.
 Paintings of inventor Edwin Link and University president Glenn Bartle by Keith Martin, first director of Binghamton’s Roberson Museum, as well as other original artwork and prints are sprinkled throughout our collections.
 The Tilly Losch Collection contains numerous sketches, sketchbooks, and over 500 paintings by the dancer/actress.